ruby2js/ruby2js/packages/snowpack-plugin/README.md

 Snowpack plugiplugin to compile [Ruby2JS](https://www.ruby2js.com) (`.js.rb`) files to JavaScript.

-Dependencies needed to run this code:

-  * Node.js and Snowpack
-  * Ruby installed and available in your PATH as `ruby`
-  * Both ruby2js and rack, either installed as gems or in your RUBYLIB path

 ## Documentation

 * Visit **[ruby2js.com](https://www.ruby2js.com/docs/snowpack)** for detailed setup instructions and examples.